cksystemsteaching/selfie/README.md

 > Throughput versus latency

 Suppose we are given two virtual machines `VM1` and `VM2` and a physical machine `PM` with a single CPU that only has one core.
 Furthermore, suppose that both `VM1` and `VM2` host throughput-oriented code that works on CPU-bound but otherwise independent workloads.
 In other words, the code is supposed to do as much work per unit of time as possible, involving the CPU and not much else, in particular no communication.
 In this case, `VM1` and `VM2` are fully concurrent, that is, the order in which `VM1` and `VM2` run on the CPU of `PM` is irrelevant.
 Just switching between `VM1` and `VM2` should not happen too often because every switch costs overhead and therefore reduces throughput.
 But what if `PM` had a CPU with two cores, or two CPUs with a single core each, all sharing main memory?
 In short, what if `PM` offered shared-memory CPU parallelism?
 In this case, `VM1` and `VM2` could run in *parallel*, each on one of the CPUs or cores, essentially doubling their throughput, modulo the remaining overhead for virtualization, in particular for maintaining spatial isolation in shared memory.
 Awesome!
-Alright, but how can we utilize concurrency even on the original single-core uniprocessor `PM`?
+Alright, but how can we utilize concurrency even on the original single-core single-processor `PM`?
 Well, as soon as latency rather than just throughput is important, concurrency does make a difference.
 Suppose that at least, say, `VM1` hosts latency-oriented code.
 In this case, `VM1` can always run on `PM` when needed, suspending `VM2` until `VM1` is done.
 In short, concurrency is beneficial, even in the absence of parallelism, as long as latency is an issue.
 However, balancing *temporal* needs, or more generally establishing *temporal* isolation of many virtual machines, and similarly of processes and threads, can be quite involved yet often with beautiful analogies to the real world.
 We only focus on the most basic approaches below.

 > Standardization, safety, security, mobility